duindain/xamarin_ios_webview_issue/README.md

 # xamarin_ios_webview_issue
-Xamarin forms webview issue in loading downloaded assets
+Xamarin forms webview issue in loading runtime downloaded assets from the apps local folders

 Example for showing iOS rendering a webview with explicit path files works in simulator and fails in real device Works correctly in Android in Emulator and Physical devices